DuckDuckGo is an independent search engine that provides web search results without tracking users behavior or search history (like Google does).

 Second, DuckDuckGo runs their ads through the Bing / Yahoo!
 Search Network.
 You won’t be able to customize or control as much as you would in a typical PPC campaign.

 Third, since DuckDuckGo does not have the search volume of Google, Bing or Yahoo! – they don’t have the ad inventory either.
-DuckDuckGo is on track to get 2 billion search queries this year.
-Google gets 3 billion search queries per day (source).
+DuckDuckGo is on track to get more than 9 billion search queries this year.
+Google gets more than 5.5 billion search queries per day – that’s more than 2 trillion per year (source).
 Your campaigns will take longer to test and you won’t be able to “scale” it as quickly.

 Fourth, you won’t have as much competition either.
 While Google has the most volume, that’s also where most advertisers go.
 Since DuckDuckGo is buried in Bing’s Search Network, you can get a small upper hand via obscurity.

-Fifth, since DuckDuckGo campaigns run via Bing – they are auto-tagged as Bing ads.
+Fifth, since DuckDuckGo campaigns run via Bing / Yahoo – they are auto-tagged as Yahoo Search ads.

 You’ll need to set up your own UTM parameters to know how well the campaign is doing.